What are Push Notifications and How do they work

 • For-Your-Information (FYI) Notifications: Provide non-urgent updates or information, such as new policies, app updates, or general service alerts.

-Why Businesses Rely on Push Notifications?
+Why Do Businesses Rely on Push Notifications?

 • Notify users about sales, discounts, and limited-time offers to drive purchases.